YosysHQ/yosys/docs/source/using_yosys/yosys_flows.rst

   subcircuit with an instance of the module from the map file.
 - In a way the :cmd:ref:`extract` pass is the inverse of the techmap pass.

-.. todo:: add/expand supporting text
+.. todo:: add/expand supporting text, also mention custom pattern matching and pmgen

 .. literalinclude:: /code_examples/macc/macc_simple_test.ys
     :language: yoscrypt